Nepal Trekking Sale On NowBook Now & Save

 Please refer to our Travel Advisory page for updates on recent events, travel warnings and advice.

-We strongly recommend that all clients take out travel insurance at the time of booking to cover against sickness, accident, loss of baggage, unexpected alterations to travel arrangements and travel disruption, emergency evacuation, cancellations, etc. Insurance information is enclosed with your pre-departure information.
-Please contact us if you would like to obtain a quote for your trip duration.
+Travel insurance is compulsory and should be arranged at the time of booking to cover sickness, accident, loss of baggage, unexpected alterations to travel arrangements, emergency evacuation and cancellations.
+Insurance information is provided with your pre-departure documentation and we can assist with a quote if required.

-Money and valuables should always be stored safely when travelling.
-Keep your passport with you at all times and do not leave it in your main luggage.
-You will need it to change money and check into hotels.
-Where safety deposit boxes are available, we recommend that you use them.
-Keep jewellery and valuables to a minimum.
+Money and valuables should be stored securely when travelling.
+Keep your passport with you at all times, use hotel safety deposit facilities where available and keep jewellery and valuables to a minimum.

 Videos